zenwheel/legacyproxy/README.md

 The internet has changed a lot in the past decade or two and has left some of the vintage computers that built it behind.
 This is an HTTP proxy that can be used to access modern content on older browsers.

+### Security

+*Important* This proxy removes all security used in the modern web, never connect to it over the internet, only use it when you can run it on a private, trusted LAN between the legacy computer and the proxy host.

 ### Installation

 I intended to run this on a Raspberry Pi, the installation procedure I used was:

-		sudo apt-get install ruby2.3 ruby2.3-dev build-essential patch zlib1g-dev liblzma-dev libmagickwand-dev sudo gem install bundler
+	sudo apt-get install ruby ruby-bundler ruby-dev build-essential patch zlib1g-dev liblzma-dev libmagickwand-dev cd legacy-proxy
 	bundle install

 Then to run the proxy, just start `ruby ./proxy.rb` in a shell.

-I didn't use this, but on `ubuntu 14.04` this should be pretty close to what you need:

-		sudo apt-get install software-properties-common
-		sudo apt-add-repository ppa:brightbox/ruby-ng
-		sudo apt-get update
-		sudo apt-get install ruby2.4 ruby2.4-dev build-essential patch zlib1g-dev liblzma-dev libmagickwand-dev sudo gem install bundler
-		bundle install
+At this point, the default ruby on Raspberry Pi OS (bookworm) is 3.1.2.

 Lastly, on macOS the only weird thing I needed was to `brew install imagemagick@6`, the default `imagemagick` version didn't work with `rmagick`.

 ### Usage

-I built it to work with Netscape 1.0N.
+I built it to work with Netscape 1.0N (maybe it should be named netscapeproxy?).
 Due to SSL, CSS, tables and a few other things that have changed on the web, it didn't work very well.
 To use the proxy: choose "Preferences..." from the "Options" menu, select "Proxies" from the popup menu at the top.
 For the "HTTP Proxy", enter the IP or hostname for the local machine you are running the proxy on, port `8080` then hit "OK".

 In the browser you can enter a URL, such as [http://www.apple.com/](http://www.apple.com/), it will make an HTTP request to the proxy to fetch the URL.
 The proxy will then request the site, following any redirects, such as HTTP -> HTTPS.
 Any errors will be passed along, successful requests will be processed slightly: